 Know Your Burn Classifications

 There are three common types of burns: first, second, third:

 First-degree burns damage the outer layer of your skin, better known as the epidermis.
 Typically, these burns will heal within a few weeks to a month, depending on the extent.

 Second-degree burns damage both the outer layer and the layer beneath it.
 This is called the dermis.
 The burn site looks red, blistered, and may be swollen and painful.

 Third-degree burns are more severe as they destroy both layers of your skin.
-Hair follicles, sweat glands, and other tissues tend to result in damage as well.
-The burn site may look white, blackened and charred.
+Hair follicles, sweat glands, and other issues tend to result in damage as well.
+The burn site may look white, blackened, and charred.

 Fourth-degree burns.
 Fourth-degree burns go through both layers of the skin and underlying tissue, as well as deeper tissue, possibly involving muscle and bone.
 There is no feeling in the area since the nerve endings are destroyed.

 Take some proactive steps now to avoid burn accidents in your home